Conditionally Execute Referenced Models

 the Trigger type to

-A Stateflow® chart, Function-Call Generator block, or an appropriately configured custom S-function can provide function-call events.
+A Stateflow® chart, a Function-Call Generator block, a Hit Crossing block, or an appropriately configured custom S-function can provide function-call events.
 See Using Function-Call Subsystems.

 This image displays the contents of a simple function-call referenced model.

-For an example of a function-call model, see model
+For an example of a function-call model, see Model Reference Function-Call.

 Conditional models must meet the requirements for: